TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/php/index.md

     echo "Error: ", $e->getMessage(), "\n";
     exit(1);
 }

 ```

 {% endraw %}

-[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Php](https://sampleprograms.io/languages/php) was written by:
+Roman Numeral in [Php](https://sampleprograms.io/languages/php) was written by:

 - Jeremy Grifski
 - Juan D Frias
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
-The solution was first committed on Oct 14 2019 11:54:09.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution